Maison Dentaire Specialist Clinic

 • Limited aesthetic appeal

-In some cases, we place a temporary restoration before fitting the final crown or bridge.
+In some cases, we place a temporary restoration before fitting the final crown.
 These are usually made from polymethyl methacrylate (PMMA) or composite resin materials, offering a good balance of appearance, strength, and comfort while your final restoration is being prepared.

 Temporary restorations may be worn for a longer period when additional healing or assessment is required, such as during implant healing, bite evaluation, or more complex treatment planning.
 They are not intended as a permanent solution.
 Their role is to protect the teeth, maintain function, and allow us to fine-tune comfort and aesthetics before placing the final restoration.